ARMmbed/simple-mbed-cloud-client/README.md

   There are a number of applications that make usage of the Simple Pelion Client library.

-  The Mbed Cloud [Quick-Start](https://cloud.mbed.com/quick-start) is an initiative to support Mbed Partner's platforms while delivering a great User Experience to Mbed Developers.
+  The Pelion [Quick-Start](https://cloud.mbed.com/quick-start) is an initiative to support Mbed Partner's platforms while delivering a great User Experience to Mbed Developers.

 ## Testing